E-invoicing compliance and regulatory updates - Slovenia

 Who is affected?

 All suppliers to the Slovenian public sector must issue e-invoices.
-According to the respective timelines, it is expected that taxable businesses must exchange e-invoices and perform real-time reporting for B2B transactions.
+According to the respective timelines, it is expected that taxable businesses must exchange e-invoices and perform real-time reporting for B2B transactions starting January 1st, 2028..

 Compliance requirements

 For B2G transactions, e-invoices must be issued through the UJP eRačun e-invoicing system using approved formats.
-According to the respective timelines, B2B e-invoicing will be mandatory, and all invoices must be transacted as e-invoices and reported real time to the applicable platform.
+When B2B e-invoicing becomes mandatory, in 2028, e-invoices must be exchanged using service providers and/or Peppol (exceptions apply).

 Want to learn more about e-Invoicing compliance?